Anchorage and Area

 Start the day at the Anchorage Museum of History and Art with a docent tour of the Alaska Gallery, world-class art, exhibits and the Children's Gallery, followed by lunch at the Marx Brothers Café, located in the Museum Atrium.
 Take the courtesy transport* to The Ulu Factory for an Ulu Knife demonstration, then shuttle to the Alaska Native Heritage Center and explore Alaska's cultural heritage while experiencing the passing of traditions between generations.
 Make advanced arrangements to pick up the Grizzly Junction shuttle to the Sourdough Mining Co. restaurant shuttle from downtown for dinner, The Adventures of Dusty Sourdough show* and stop by Alaska Wild Berry Products.
 The shuttle is available to transport guests to their accommodations or directly to the airport. *summer only

 Denali in a Day.
 Climb aboard a twin-engine aircraft in cabin class comfort and make the scenic journey to the Denali National Park and Preserve.
 Board the park shuttle for the 63-mile journey to Fish Creek.
-On a clear day, this eight-hour shuttle bus trip into the park affords outstanding views of Mount McKinley, the Alaska Range and excellent wildlife viewing opportunities.
+On a clear day, this eight-hour shuttle bus trip into the park affords outstanding views of Denali, the Alaska Range and excellent wildlife viewing opportunities.
 In the evening, return to Anchorage.

 The natural, untamed wilderness surrounding the Glenn Highway lures sightseers out of their vehicles and into the wild.
 A popular first stop north out of Anchorage is Thunderbird Falls.
 Take the one-mile hike to the waterfall, which freezes each winter to an intense, aqua-blue hue.
 Continue north to Eklutna Historical Park and see the St. Nicholas Russian Orthodox Church, built in 1830, along with colorful Native spirit houses.
 Take the Native Village of Eklutna Athabascan cultural tour.
 Cross the highway to Eklutna Lake Recreation Area.
 The bluish-green lake is fed by Eklutna Glacier and runs parallel to a network of trails.
 Picnic facilities, kayak and bike rentals are available.
 Guided ATV adventures to Eklutna Glacier explore the shoreline and surrounding mountains.